 Has a Packet Extension (PE) field that is 4 μs in duration.
 No energy is transmitted during the first 1.6 μs of the PE field if the HE-LTF field is using the secure HE-LTF, similar to no energy being transmitted during the GI of HE-LTF symbols. (#5465)

+No beamforming steering matrix is applied to the waveform.

 For transmission of HE-LTFs, if NSTS = NTx, the Q matrix shall be an Identity matrix, and if NSTS < NTx, the Q matrix shall be an antenna selection matrix with no antenna swapping.
 The Q matrix becomes an Identity matrix when all 0 rows are removed. (#3128)

 The only supported mode is the 2x HE-LTF with 1.6 μs GI.
 The other combinations of HE-LTF modes and GI duration are disallowed.

-The number of HE-LTF symbols in an HE TB Ranging NDP is the product of the usual number of HE-LTF symbols NHE-LTF and the number of HE-LTF repetitions, given in LTF_REP.
-A value of LTF_REP equal to 1 indicates a single HE-LTF segment without repetition, and a value of LTF_REP greater than 1 indicates the use of HE-LTF repetitions.
+The number of HE-LTF symbols in an HE TB Ranging NDP is the product of the usual number of HE-LTF symbols in an HE-LTF Repetition Block, NHE-LTF, and the number of HE-LTF repetitions, given in LTF_REP.
+A value of LTF_REP equal to 1 indicates no repetition of an HE-LTF Repetition Block within an HE-LTF User Block, and a value of LTF_REP greater than 1 indicates the use of repetitions of an HE-LTF Repetition Block within an HE-LTF User Block.
 The sum of Tx power shall remain constant throughout the entire HE TB Ranging NDP PPDU. (#TC1007r1, #5435, #5452, #5376, #7352)

-When the TXVECTOR parameter SECURE_LTF_FLAG is set to 0, HE-LTFs as defined in Subclause 27.3.11.10 (HE-LTF) are used.
+When the TXVECTOR parameter SECURE_LTF_FLAG is set to 0, HE-LTFs as defined in Subclause 27.3.11.10 (HE-LTF) are used in each HE-LTF Repetition Block.

-When the TXVECTOR parameter SECURE_LTF_FLAG is set to 1, Secure HE-LTFs as defined in 27.3.18d (Construction of Secure HE-LTF) are used and the Packet Extension field will be partially replaced by a zero power GI in its first 1.6 μs; see Figure 27-46f (HE TB Ranging NDP format with Secure HE LTFs).
-The repetitions of the HE-LTF symbols are repetition of the structure of HE-LTF fields.
+When the TXVECTOR parameter SECURE_LTF_FLAG is set to 1, Secure HE-LTFs as defined in 27.3.18d (Construction of Secure HE-LTF) are used in the HE-LTF Repetition Blocks, and the Packet Extension field will be partially replaced by a zero power GI in its first 1.6 μs; see Figure 27-46f (HE TB Ranging NDP format with Secure HE LTFs).
+The repetitions of the HE-LTF symbols are repetition of an HE-LTF Repetition Block.
 The randomized HE-LTF sequences are different for HE-LTF repetitions. (#2357)

 Figure 27-46f—HE TB Ranging NDP with Secure HE-LTFs